-FOREWORD
+· · FOREWORD

-This script originates from a correspondent lecture Systemics held during the summer term 2022 at the Technical University of Braunschweig.
+This script originates from a correspondent lecture Systemics held during the summer term 2023 at the Technical University of Braunschweig.
 To structure the lecture and support my students in their learning process, I prepared these lecture notes.
-This is the first edition of the lecture at the Technical University of Braunschweig, which is a modification of my lecture Modeling and System Identification held at the University of Bremen from 2015 to 2019.
-The modifications include the integration electric circuits and bond graphs.
-Therefore, the notes are still incomplete and are updated in due course of the lecture itself.
-Moreover, I will integrate remarks and corrections throughout the summer term.
+Within the lecture, I adapt to the students, their background and wishes, and I will integrate remarks and corrections throughout the summer term.